After completion of placement, please ensure that the following steps have been completed:

 At the completion of placement, students and supervisors should complete the end of placement evaluation form.
 It is the student's responsibility to arrange for a time for feedback no later than the last day of placement.
 Students or supervisors may contact the Placement Coordinator or Course Convenor and request the attendance of one of the University staff at the meeting.
 This evaluation form should be forwarded to the Placement Coordinator, with the supervisor and the student also keeping copies.

-The end-placement student feedback form will be available in the following format -
+The end-placement student feedback form is available here.

 Goals for future placement